Adverbs – Types, Examples & Using Them Correctly

 • Cause-and-effect:

-The storm destroyed the trails last night; hence, the trains were canceled.
+The storm destroyed the trails last night; hence, the trains were cancelled.

 • Contrast: